 - About Deakin

-Study Abroad students can choose from a wide range of study units from different study areas (47 KB) while studying towards their degree at Deakin.
-Detailed information on these study units can be found in the University's course handbooks.
+Study Abroad students can choose from a wide range of subjects from different study areas (378 KB) while completing their degree at Deakin.
+Detailed information on these study units can be found in the University handbook.

-Additional information can also be found in the Study Abroad handbook.
+Additional information can also be found in the Study Abroad and Exchange guide.